luz-ojeda/luz-ojeda.github.io/src/content/blog/en/timeline.md

 2017 📖 read Meditations and learned about Stoicism

-2017 🥼 started working in a faculty laboratory preparing for the final thesis
+2017 🥼 started working in a university lab preparing for the final thesis

 2017 🥾 worked as an assistant mountain guide in Lanín Volcano

 2017 ✏️ started writing a diary that I continue to this day

-2016 📚 finished the first half of the degree starting to choose elective subjects
+2016 📚 finished the first half of the biological science degree

 2016 🏔️ Lanín Volcano ascent

 2016 🏔️ ascent to the Argentine peak of Co.
-Tronador with 4 friends from the mountaineering school
+Tronador with 4 friends from the mountaineering guide school

 2015 ❤️ got into a relationship for the second time

-2015 🧗‍♀️ started my career as a mountain guide
+2015 🧗‍♀️ started the mountain guide career

 2015 🌳 trip to Bolsón with friends